TNG/JGiven/README.md

 ## Why another BDD tool?

 Behavior-Driven Development (BDD) is a development method where business analysists, developers, and testers describe the behavior of a software product in a common language and notation.
 Behavior is typically described in terms of scenarios, which are written in the Given-When-Then notation.
 The common language and notation is one cornerstone of BDD.
-The other cornerstone is that the defined scenarios are exectuable and form a comprehensive test suite for the software product.
+The other cornerstone is that the defined scenarios are executable, form a comprehensive test suite, and a living documentation for the software product.

 In classical BDD tools for Java like [JBehave](http://jbehave.org) or [Cucumber](http://cukes.info) scenarios are written in plain text files.
 This allows non-developers to write scenarios, because no programming knowledge is required.
 To make scenarios executable, developers write so-called step-implementations.
 To bind plain text to step implementations regular expressions are used.
 For developers maintaining these executable scenarios has a high overhead that is not required if tests would be directly written in a programming language.